Lytzeer/russian-roulette/README.md

 ## Introduction

-This is the russian roulette game made in python
+This is the russian roulette game made in Python

 ## Installation